ENGLISH TUTORING FOR ADULTS

 When in person, on the Loyola University Chicago Lake Shore Campus

-Loyola Hall 1110 W Loyola Avenue
+Loyola Hall 1110 W Loyola Avenue 2nd floor conference room

 From Loyola Red Line el stop, cross Sheridan and walk one half block east (toward the lake) along Loyola Avenue